mansheelagarwal/Voice-Scheduling-Agent/README.md

 # Voice Scheduling Agent

-A real-time voice assistant that schedules meetings and creates actual Google Calendar events using Vapi, a Node.js backend, and the Google Calendar API.

----

-## Overview

-This project implements a deployed voice scheduling agent that:

-- Initiates a conversation with the user
-- Collects the user's name
-- Collects preferred date and time
-- Optionally collects a meeting title
-- Confirms the final details
-- Creates a real Google Calendar event
+This project is a real-time voice scheduling agent that can have a natural conversation with a user and turn that interaction into an actual Google Calendar event.
+It walks through a simple flow whicb includes asking for the user’s name, preferred date and time, and an optional meeting title and then creates the event through a deployed backend after confirming the details.

 ---